theoutfield/sc_sncn_motorcontrol/module_hall/doc/index.rst

 When running the Hall Service, the **Reference Frequency** of the tile where the Service is allocated will be automatically changed to **250MHz**.

-The Hall Service should always run over an **IFM tile** so it can access the ports to your SOMANET IFM device.
+The Hall Service should always run over an **IFM Tile** so it can access the ports to your SOMANET IFM device.

 .. image:: images/core-diagram-hall-interface.png